 Rich Text Content

 Markdown elements display formatted text in your surveys.
-They are informational sections, not questions.
-Use them for instructions, context, disclaimers, or any other text content.
+They are informational sections, not questions - respondents see the content but don’t interact with it.
+Use them for instructions, context, disclaimers, or any other text content that supports the questions around it.

 When to Use